-copyright Copyright 2006-2014 by the Sumatra team, see doc/authors.txt
+copyright Copyright 2006-2015 by the Sumatra team, see doc/authors.txt sumatra.dependency_finder.find_dependencies (filename, executable) Return a list of dependencies for a given script and programming language.

 For users of the API, the principal function of interest is the following.